 When it comes to the old-fashioned pink-purple or white coneflower, there isn’t an easier plant to grow.
 As long as you put the plant in the ground right side up, it should be fine!
 Coneflowers like plenty of sun and average, well-drained soil.
 Like any perennial, you’ll want to water new plants the first summer, to get them safely established.
 After that, you’re off the hook!
 The yellow, orange and red ones can be a little tougher to get to survive for several years.
 Take a look at our tips below to get the most out of your coneflowers.

-How to grow your best coneflowers
+Tips for growing your best coneflowers

 Those gorgeous yellow, orange and red coneflowers certainly are standouts in the garden!
 But gardeners may be disappointed if they expect them to bloom year after year without a care in the world like the old-fashioned purple coneflowers.